Yohan460/go-jamf-api/api/docs/InventoryPreloadApi.md

 func main() {
 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorting criteria in the format: `property:asc/desc`.
 Default sort is `id:asc`.
 Multiple sort criteria are supported and must be separated with a comma.
 All inventory preload fields are supported, however fields added by extension attributes are not supported.
 If sorting by deviceType, use `0` for Computer and `1` for Mobile Device.
-Example: `sort=date:desc,name:asc`.  (optional) (default to ["id:asc"]) filter := "filter_example" // string | Allowing to filter inventory preload records.
+Example: `sort=date:desc,name:asc`.  (optional) (default to {"id:asc"}) filter := "filter_example" // string | Allowing to filter inventory preload records.
 Default search is empty query - returning all results for the requested page.
 All inventory preload fields are supported, however fields added by extension attributes are not supported.
 If filtering by deviceType, use `0` for Computer and `1` for Mobile Device.
 Query in the RSQL format, allowing `==`, `!=`, `>`, `<`, and `=in=`.
 Example: `filter=categoryName==\"Category\"`  (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()